-- Add in the tomato paste when the oil is hot and toast the tomato paste for 1-2 minutes until the oil has turned orange
+- Add in the tomato paste when the oil is hot and toast the tomato paste for 1-2 minutes until the oil has turned dark reddish-orange color.

 - Add in the white vinegar, water, sugar and soy sauce and mix well and let it cook for 5 minutes.

 - In a small bowl, dissolve the corn starch in cold water.
-Slowly pour it into the sauce but make sure you are constantly stirring it so it doesn't clump.
+Slowly pour it into the sauce but make sure you are constantly stirring until the sauce has thickened.